 Where one party simply does not want to be divorced, careful drafting is required

 But there will be cases where for financial reasons or feelings of principle, one party will simply not want to be divorced.
-It is now essential that proper advice is taken as to the available grounds to prove irretrievable breakdown of the marriage and if the only ground is the other party’s behaviour, then careful drafting will be required, referring to incidents which would make the reasonable “man or woman on the Boris Bus with their Oyster Card in 2017” (to quote the judgement) agree that it was behaviour that it was not reasonable to expect that petitioner to live with.
+It is now essential that proper advice is taken as to the available grounds to prove irretrievable breakdown of the marriage and if the only ground is the other party’s behaviour, then careful drafting will be required, referring to incidents which would make the reasonable “man or woman on the Boris Bus with their Oyster Card in 2017” (to quote the Court of Appeal judgement) agree that it was behaviour that it was not reasonable to expect that petitioner to live with.

 Disclaimer: While we do all that is possible in terms of ensuring its accuracy, this blog contains general information only.
 Nothing in these pages constitutes legal advice.
 You need to consult a suitably qualified lawyer from the firm on any specific legal problem or matter.